MTJB/blog_marktjbrown/content/posts/2020-10-06-running-sqlserver-on-mac/index.md

   />
 </div>

+## Or, the lazy way
+I have written a quick Python script to install my DB, alongside some useful Stored Procedures I use for monitoring (you should too - but that's a story for another day!) - and this can be found on my [GitHub](https://github.com/MTJB/scripts/blob/main/database/setupDb.py)

 ## 💅 Summary
 As you can see – it’s very simple to get an instance of SQL Server running in Docker.
 Within a few short minutes, you can have the Server up and running – and likewise – replace an existing SQL Server image (if you’re anything like me, replacing the image will be pretty common if you bloat it with unused database backups!).